 On December 15, 2017, USTR requested that Commerce initiate a proceeding under section 129 of the Uruguay Round Agreements Act to address the DSB's recommendations relating to Commerce's CVD investigation of washers from Korea.
 On December 18, 2017, Commerce initiated a section 129 proceeding.
-The section 129 proceeding is expected to be completed in 2018.
+Commerce completed this section 129 proceeding on June 4, 2018.
+In its final section 129 determination, Commerce addressed the DSB rulings on specificity and the proper calculation of subsidy ratios.
+No final CVD rates changed as a result of Commerce's analysis.